Verilog Operators

 These operators perform arithmetic operations.

-If any bit in an operand of an arithmetic expression is x
+If any bit in an operand of an arithmetic expression is x or z, the result of the entire expression will be x.

 A practical example is an n-bit adder, which can be described using the addition and concatenation operators: